 Bunker Bay is a small, pristine cove adjacent to Cape Naturaliste approximately three hours drive south of Perth, Western Australia.
-It is an ideal spot for swimmers, surfers and snorkellers, and as the most westerly point along the south west coastline, the headland provides a great place to see wildlife including the annual whale migration.
+It's an ideal spot for scenic walks, surfing, swimming and snorkelling.

 So please come and visit, and take some time to sit for a while and just enjoy the beauty and peace of this magnificent piece of Australia.
 You won't be disappointed!